Wichita bicyclist to other riders: Wear a helmet

-It was an unexpected and terrifying moment.
-A Wichita bicyclist, colliding with another rider.
-Within minutes, he was in the ER.
+WICHITA, Kan.
+(KSNW) – It was an unexpected and terrifying moment.
+A Wichita bicyclist colliding with another rider.
+Within minutes, he was in the emergency room.

-Now in recovery, he has a message for other riders, wear a helmet.
+Now in recovery, 72-year-old Doug Ballard has a message for other riders, wear a helmet.

-72-year-old Doug Ballard says he rides this bike path almost everyday, but last Saturday’s ride, was different than any other.
+Ballard says he rides this bike path almost everyday, but last Saturday’s ride was different than any other.

-The bike path by the river, is where you can typically find Ballard riding.

-“I came along the McLean side of the big Arkansas,” said Doug Ballard, Wichita.

 “The back of my head was really bloody,” said Ballard.